 Growing your own food is a deeply satisfying hobby, one that's all the more appealing after a few years of shortages at the grocery store.
 Whether your ambitions are to ease your food bill, enjoy fresher produce or actually earn some measure of self-sufficiency, a vegetable garden can help you achieve them all.

 Of course, it's not that simple.
 Some of us have poor soil or limited growing space.
 For those situations, you might need raised beds, planters, or even small pots and window boxes.
-That means finding the best bagged soil for growing vegetables, whether you're cultivating them indoors or out.
+That means finding the best potting soil for growing vegetables, whether you're cultivating them indoors or out.
 Stay tuned as we pick a half-dozen of our favorites, and explain why they're better than the competition.

 Video of the Day